-Application: As the song that mentions the Ebenezer of this passage says, the Lord is the fount of every blessing.
+Application: As the song that mentions the Ebenezer of this passage (Come Thou Fount, v.2) says, the Lord is the fount of every blessing.
 He must be pleased for revival to come.
 Samuel understood that the demands of revival are that no compromises be made with the idolatry of this world (v.
 3).
 Repentance must be total and allegiance to Yahweh must be exclusive.
-He also understood that when the blessing of revival comes, it is God who has done it.
-After 20 long years of lamentation, they finally raise their Ebenezer (v.
+He also understood that when the blessing of revival comes, it is God who has done it (v.
 12).
+After 20 long years of lamentation, they finally raise their Ebenezer (meaning stone of help).